harness/developer-hub/docs/platform/8_Pipelines/define-a-failure-strategy-for-pipelines.md

 :::info

-During [Pipeline chaining](/docs/platform/pipelines/pipeline-chaining/), if there is a stage of type, pipeline, the deployment stages inside the child pipeline cannot be rolled back using the Rollback Pipeline failure strategy because the child pipeline is a seperate execution.
+During [Pipeline chaining](/docs/platform/pipelines/pipeline-chaining/), if there is a stage of type, pipeline, the deployment stages inside the child pipeline cannot be rolled back using the Rollback Pipeline failure strategy because the execution of the child pipeline is considered as a seperate execution.

 :::

+The Rollback Pipeline failure strategy applies to the following deployments only:
+* Kubernetes
+* Native Helm
+* Amazon Elastic Container Service (ECS)

 1. In a pipeline, select **Advanced**.
 2. In **Failure Strategy** > **On failure of type**, select a failure type or select **All Errors**.